Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-We gathered input from Albertans on proposed changes to continue conserving and managing fish populations and sportfishing opportunities in Alberta.
+We gathered input on proposed changes to improve conservation and management of fish populations in order to create better sportfishing opportunities in Alberta.

 Topics of discussion included:

 - management objectives and fishing regulation options for a number of waterbodies across Alberta

 - notification items on fishing regulations, which are necessary to achieve conservation management objectives

 - updates on items from previous engagements, including walleye stocking, harvest slot limits, and special harvest licence tags.
 Information on competitive fishing events, angling guide licences, as well as proposed management options for periods of low flow and high temperatures was also included.

 Albertans shared their feedback and participated online from January 10 to February 7 by: